John Beck (gridiron football): Miami Dolphins

-The Miami Dolphins drafted Beck with the 40th overall pick in the 2nd round of the 2007 NFL Draft; he was the fourth quarterback drafted, behind JaMarcus Russell, Brady Quinn, and Kevin Kolb.
+The Miami Dolphins selected Beck with the 40th overall pick in the second round of the 2007 NFL draft; he was the fourth quarterback drafted, behind JaMarcus Russell, Brady Quinn, and Kevin Kolb.
 The Dolphins then signed Beck to a four-year contract with nearly $3.25 million in guaranteed money and incentives making it worth up to $4.5 million and $6.5 million total over four years.
 Beck was the team's third-string quarterback during his first training camp and held the role to begin the 2007 season.
 Despite being the third-string quarterback, he was seen as a potential successor to incumbent starter Trent Green.

 With an injury to Green and inconsistent play from backup quarterback Cleo Lemon, the Dolphins struggled to an 0–8 start to the season.
 With the team on a bye week in Week 9, head coach Cam Cameron announced that Beck would begin splitting reps with the first-team offense with Lemon in preparation for their Week 10 contest against the Buffalo Bills.
 On November 14, it was announced that Beck would assume the starting job, beginning with the team's Week 11 game at the Philadelphia Eagles on November 18.